-PAD202 Public Administration in Botswana (3)
+PAD202 Public Administration in Botswana (3) Plus two Major Core Courses, one Optional Course, one Elective and one GEC.
+Total Credits 17

+Core Courses for Minor PAD306 Public Policy Analysis (3) OR:

 Plus two Major Core Courses, one Optional Course, one Elective and one GEC.

-Public Policy Analysis (3) OR:

-Plus two Major Core Courses, one Optional Course, one

-Elective and one GEC.
 Total Credits 17

-PAD307 Human Resource Management (3)

-Plus two Major Core Courses, one Optional Course

-and two GECs.
+Core Courses for Minor PAD307 Human Resource Management (3) Plus two Major Core Courses, one Optional Course and two GECs.
+Total Credits 16

-Development Administration (3)

-Plus two Major Core Courses, one Optional Course

-and one Elective.
+Core Courses for Minor Development Administration (3) PAD401 Plus two Major Core Courses, one Optional Course and one Elective.
 Total Credits 18

-PAD406 Ethics & Public Management (3) OR:

-Contemporary Issues in Public Administration Plus two Major Core Courses, one Optional Course, one Elective and one GEC.
+Ethics & Public Management (3) OR: PAD406 PAD404 Contemporary Issues in Public Administration Plus two Major Core Courses, one Optional Course, one Elective and one GEC.
 Total Credits 17